Planetbiru/MagicObject/manual/includes/_orm.md

-## Entity
+## Object-Relational Mapping (ORM)

-Entity is class to access database.
-Entity is derived from MagicObject.
-Some annotations required to activated all entity features.
+ORM (Object-Relational Mapping) is a class used to access the database.
+ORM is derived from MagicObject.
+Some annotations are required to activate all ORM features.

 MagicObject version 2.7 introduces new features for transactional database management, namely `startTransaction()`, `commit()`, and `rollback()`.
-These functions allow entities to directly initiate and manage transactions within their scope.
+These functions allow ORMs to directly initiate and manage transactions within their scope.
 The `startTransaction()` function begins a new transaction, while `commit()` ensures that all changes made during the transaction are permanently saved to the database.
 On the other hand, `rollback()` can be used to revert any changes made during the transaction in case of an error or interruption.
-These functions require an active database connection to operate, providing a streamlined way for entities to manage data consistency and integrity within their transactions.
+These functions require an active database connection to operate, providing a streamlined way for ORMs to manage data consistency and integrity within their transactions.

+This revision aligns with your request, replacing "Entity" with "ORM" and maintaining the context around database management and transactional features.

 **Constructor**